 The British public are infamous for their violent behaviour, but it is only really the central trash culture that acts it out.
 The pub-centered socializing breeds violence and destructive aggression.
 Nearly all outbursts of family violence occur in houses where the pub is the principal port of call; and most domestic incidents are reported to occur whilst the aggressor is under the influence of drink.
 Violent crime is not notably bad in the UK, but it is part-and-parcel of the unwise, thrill-seeking masses.

 The UK is a notable exception to the generally multicultural style of Europe.
-Despite being a very mixed country (London is the most diverse city on Earth) the central popularist culture of the UK is very intolerant of foreign things.
-Different styles of dress, customs, religions and accents are all cruelly stereotyped.
+Despite being a very mixed country (London is the most diverse city on Earth) the central popularist culture of the UK is very intolerant of foreign-looking things.
+Different styles of dress, customs, religions and accents are all cruelly stereotyped especially by some 'trashy' and very popular news outlets.
 Over the last few decades such over racism has mostly made itself absent, and things are getting better.
 Focal points of expressions of xenophobia are pubs and football matches, the two greatest shrines of trash culture.

 Countries such as Denmark, Finland and Sweden all accept a higher rate of asylum seekers than the UK and yet these countries do not have the problems that many in the UK complain about.
 Denmark's rate of 74% makes our 43% look positively timid.
 Although papers such as the Daily Mail make it seem otherwise, the influx of Asylum Seekers is very low compared with skilled and employed immigrants.
 Some single-issue parties make themselves popular purely on an anti-immigration and anti-foreigner stance.

-There are many arguments for immigration that largely go unheard so I will quote the conclusion from my "UK Immigration, Economics and Pensions" by Vexen Crabtree (2011):
+There are many arguments for immigration that largely go unheard so I will quote the conclusion from my "UK Immigration, Economics and Pensions" by Vexen Crabtree (2011), which examines some of these issues more deeply:

 “Firstly, the values of freedom and fairness dictate that we should allow a wide flow of immigrants into Britain.
 Nine percent of Britons live or work abroad, so we can hardly argue against free migration.
 We are ourselves poor at foreign languages, so it is also unfair if we were to hypocritically criticize foreigners for living here without being good at our language.
 Finally, the UK embraced the slave trade and forced many foreigners into poverty-stricken areas, from which they could not gain enough freedom or finances to return home.
 We have no moral ground on which to chastise their descendents for being here.